 For example.
 Alice may spend all her time on helping at a Community Resource Centre that serves as a resource hub for her village, James loves volunteering at a Community Food Garden that donates nutrient dense food to an orphanage, and Emily splits her time between doing Ecosystem Restoration and advocacy for the rights of wetlands.
 A broad-based regenerative socio-ecological approach means that there are more opportunities for volunteers to serve their community by volunteering to a cause that they are passionate about.

 The Rescue Earth System makes it easy to find many ways to make a difference to your community, your life and the future of our planet.
-Browse the list of home-based volunteer opportunities that you can earn RE from.
-Even though the system is very new, you can trial search the Rescue Exchange — South Africa (za.rescue.exchange) to find projects that are suitable to you or to start your own.
+Even though the system is very new, you can start now by joining the Rescue Earth System in South Africa during the launch phase.
+Then you can search the RESCUE Exchange — South Africa (za.rescue.exchange) to find projects that are suitable to you or to start your own.

 You can help to restore the Earth’s forests with Billions of trees!